mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 function wrapEm<T extends (string | number)[]>(...args: T): WrapElems<T> {}
 ```

+#### Solution with Mappped Types
+And here's solution for this example.
-And here's the type constructor that maps the array from one type to another.
+The `WrapElems` type constructor maps one type of array to another type of array.
+(Or one type of tuple to another type of tuple.)

 ```ts
 type WrapElems<T extends (string | number)[]> = {